In today’s society, it’s pretty normal to work for an hourly wage. Basically, exchanging your time, for money.

 Scrap that mindset.

 Don’t let your fear of losing readers stop you from the potential of making money blogging.
-On this blog, Reroute Lifestyle, we monetized from the get go and started making money immediately.
-On Krista’s lifestyle blog, she monetized from the get go and made her first $0.44 commission from Amazon Affiliates within one week of starting her blog.Push past your fear of being looked down upon for trying to make money blogging about your passion.
+On this blog, Reroute Lifestyle, we monetized from the get-go and started making money before we even launched.
+I monetized my first lifestyle blog from the get-go and made her first $0.44 commission from Amazon Affiliates within one week of starting her blog.Push past your fear of being looked down upon for trying to make money blogging about your passion.
 Click To Tweet

 Push past your fear of being looked down upon for trying to make money blogging about your passion.
 Instead, embrace the beauty of being totally upfront with your readers.
 Just strive to give your readers valuable and helpful content that makes them walk away from every post a better person.